wandersoncferreira/code-review/README.md

 `code-review-request-changes`, and `code-review-comments` to not rely on the transient panel.
 But I think you should see it :]

+Take a look at which features are available to each integrated forge [here](./docs/forge_support.md).

 Missing something?
 Please, [let us know](https://github.com/wandersoncferreira/code-review/issues/new).

 # Installation